Skip to Main Content

 Applicants should have:

-If you are motivated by the prospect of being a part of a dynamic environment and would enjoy the challenges of this exciting role, then we would be delighted to hear from you.
-Applications close on Friday 18 July 2025 and are to include a covering letter and current CV detailing at least the last five years of work history.
-Please also provide the names of at least three referees.
+Applications close on Wednesday 13 August 2025 and are to include a covering letter and current CV detailing at least the last five years of work history.
+Please also provide the names of at least two recent referees.

 Short-Term Relief Teachers